 Get to know Coach Biggs

-Coach Jessie Biggs enters her first year as the head coach for the Warriors.
-Biggs spent the past two seasons as the Graduate Assistant Coach at Western Illinois University.
+Coach Jessie Biggs enters her second year as the head coach for the Warriors.
+Biggs spent two seasons as the Graduate Assistant Coach at Western Illinois University before coming to Indiana Tech.
 While with the Leathernecks, Biggs assisted in a variety of areas including, on court coaching, individual workouts, working with the guard position, game preparation, scouting reports, film exchange, volunteering activities, and monitoring academic progress of the student-athletes.

 Biggs began at Western Illinois after spending three seasons as an assistant women's basketball coach at Coe College where she was responsible for creating workout programs, practice plans, recruiting quality student-athletes, scouting reports, and also monitoring student-athlete academic progress.
 Also while serving as the assistant coach Biggs helped to start the Junior Varsity program in her second year at Coe.
 She was the head coach of the Junior Varsity team her last two seasons while also serving as the assistant coach for the Varsity team.
 Biggs was also the Director of Intramural Sports for the College.